_._ _,-'""`-._

 2026-05-05 · linuxapparmorkernelusernsubuntu

-The mitigation is bypassed by two AppArmor profiles that Ubuntu ships in the base apparmor package: chrome and crun.
-They are present, kernel-loaded, and reachable on every default install.
-Below is the one-binary tool that drops any unprivileged user into a userns with the full 41-cap bitmap, the receipts on a fresh install, and the structural reason the fix is harder than it looks.
+two AppArmor profiles in that same base package defeat it: chrome and crun. they're present, kernel-loaded, and reachable on every default install. aa-rootns is a single C file that automates the bypass and drops any unprivileged user into a userns with the full 41-cap bitmap.

 profile unprivileged_userns flags=(unconfined) {